 Anyway, the absurdity of an omnipotent god demanding we accept it needed to sacrifice itself to itself so it could forgive us for something we didn't do, otherwise it will have to punish us in the most hideously imaginable way because it loves us, isn't the point of this blog, though I'm surprised grown up people actually still believe it.

-The point of this blog is that this view of an assumed 'fall' and original sin for which we need to be forgiven is quite impossible to reconcile with the science of evolution.
+The point is that this view of an assumed 'fall' and original sin for which we need to be forgiven is quite impossible to reconcile with the science of evolution.
 The 'fall' is traditionally assumed to have happened when the two ancestors of all humanity, who had been created as fully-formed humans, disobeyed the creator.
 It then deemed this crime to be so heinous that it decreed that all Adam's and Eve's descendants would inherit this 'sin' for ever more.

 Now, I assume evolutionary Christians view this legend as merely allegorical and that somehow it symbolises some other reason for a 'fall from grace' and hence a need for forgiveness and redemption, because they never seem to argue that we don't need God's forgiveness or that we don't need to 'accept' Jesus as our saviour and redeemer.
 Indeed, if they did so it would be tantamount to saying they aren't Christian, even if they remained deist in some form.